- Many companies treat SEO as an afterthought, first developing a marketing strategy and the corresponding initiatives, campaigns, and assets.

 With this in mind, developing a digital marketing strategy that delivers a better experience has critical ramifications for your brand.
 And used correctly, SEO significantly influences your site visitors’ experience.

 In fact, search engine optimization and your site’s user experience (UX) are codependent.
 When you do great SEO, you’ll attract the right people to the right pages in your site.
 As a result, you’ll likely deliver a positive user experience.

 For SEO to enhance your UX, use search data to inform the way you structure your site.
 Insights can help you guide the user from a landing page all the way to the checkout page (or other conversion pages).

-You can also use search data to create the content your target audience will love.
+You can also use search data to develop a content strategy around topics your target audience will love.
 This may include product/service descriptions, use cases, blogs, articles, tools, and other resources designed to answer the up-to-the-minute questions they’re asking.
 It ideally also includes the “Wow, this was exactly what I was looking for” solutions they’re aiming to find.

 On the flip side, the better your user experience the easier it is to generate high engagement metrics.
 That’s crucial because it signals to Google that your site delivers what it promises in the SERPs.
 Plus, the better the user experience, the more you can convert your audience into a happy, loyal customer base.

 6 Steps to Building an Effective Marketing Strategy Powered by SEO

 1. Marketing Goals

 It’s hard to achieve a goal without knowing what and where that goal is.
 So the first step in developing a marketing strategy is to outline your marketing goals as specifically as possible:

 - What would you like your audience to do?
 What actions should they take?